awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI.md

 **Note**
 The source code for the Amazon ECS CLI is [available on GitHub](https://github.com/aws/amazon-ecs-cli)\.
 We encourage you to submit pull requests for changes that you would like to have included\.
 However, Amazon Web Services does not currently support running modified copies of this software\.

-Learn how to use high\-level, application\-first commands to model, create, release and manage containerized applications from a local development environment at [Getting started with AWS Copilot by deploying an Amazon ECS application](getting-started-aws-copilot-cli.md)\.
+Learn how to use high\-level, application\-first commands to model, create, release and manage containerized applications from a local development environment at [Getting started with Amazon ECS using AWS Copilot](getting-started-aws-copilot-cli.md)\.

 **Topics**
 + [Installing the Amazon ECS CLI](ECS_CLI_installation.md)